CASDAI/casdai.github.io/README.md

-# Center for Accelerating Scientific Discovery through AI
+# AI-Sci: The Scientific AI Collaborative

 This website is modified from my template, [here](https://github.com/sbryngelson/academic-website-template).